microsoft/Structured-Entity-Extraction/README.md

 ```

 ## Citation and Contact
-If you find this this paper useful, please cite our work:
+If you find this paper useful, please cite our work:
 ```
 @inproceedings{wu2024structured,
     title={Structured Entity Extraction Using Large Language Models},